Updated: January 2025

 How do we count whales?

-The abundance of whales and seals is usually (though not always) estimated using surveys.
-Surveys are conducted at sea using either ships or aircraft.
-Generally ships are used for large offshore areas, whereas aircraft are more useful for smaller nearshore areas.
+The abundance of whales and seals is usually (though not always) estimated using distance sampling, or line transect, surveys.
+These surveys are conducted at sea using either ships or aircraft.
+Generally, ships are used for large offshore areas, whereas aircraft are more useful for smaller nearshore areas.
+Another method for estimating the abundance of whales and seals is mark-recapture.

 Survey Design